 And finally, we learn why Sylveste is on Resurgam and why the Mademoiselle wants him dead.
 As it turns out, the Sylveste family maintained a research institute on Yellowstone dedicated to the study of alien civilizations.
 Many extinct cultures were discovered by humanity as it spread into space, no living ones aside from two exceptions.
-The first were the Pattern Jugglers, a planet-wide sentient species that comprised massive kelp nets that seemed to preserve the neural patterns of anyone who walked into them.
-The second were known as the Shrouders, aliens that were presumed to exist within a bunch of anomalous space-time bubbles.
+The first is the Pattern Jugglers, a planet-wide sentient species that comprised massive kelp nets that seemed to preserve the neural patterns of anyone who walked into them.
+The second is known as the Shrouders, aliens that were presumed to exist within a bunch of anomalous space-time bubbles.

 Sylveste became interested in these when a colleague of his became the first to survive contact with a “Shroud” but was left insane.
 After years of doing nothing but scrawl images on the floor, he spoke and told Sylveste that he actually made contact with an alien intelligence inside the Shroud.
 This area of space-time, he said, was known as “Revelation Space”.
-He told him further that they held information about a great mystery that would explain the deaths of all alien civilizations in the quadrant, and that he had to go to the Jugglers to get it.
+He told him further that they held information about a great mystery that would explain the deaths of all alien civilizations in the quadrant and that he had to go to the Jugglers to get it.
 As preservers of memories, they held the secrets of many dead alien worlds in their massive neural nets.

 Having completed all this, Sylveste finally flew into the Shroud and survived.
 However, his partner in the expedition, a female researcher, was lost and presumed dead.
 In truth, she survived, but just barely, and returned to Yellowstone where she became a recluse known as… wait for it… the Mademoiselle!
 Hence why she wants Sylveste dead, because she blames him for her accident and the fact that she is now forced to live in a containment apparatus.

-Ah but there’s more!
-After he made contact with “Revelation Space”, Sylveste was told to go to Resurgam where he would find his answers.
+Ah, but there’s more!
+After he made contact with “Revelation Space”, Sylveste was told to go to Resurgam, where he would find his answers.
 He did not know why, but it seemed the Amarantin were the final piece of the puzzle.
-Before that happened though, he was brought aboard the Nostalgia to help the Captain for the first time.
+Before that happened, though, he was brought aboard the Nostalgia to help the Captain for the first time.
 And years later, his work would be interrupted when the colony rose up against him.